Lachlan00/AusPlantScrape/README.md

 ## Example Output

-In this example we have downloaded a set of plant images for a region devided into "native" and "introduced" for quick identification in the field.
+In this example we have downloaded a set of plant images for a region divided into "native" and "introduced" for quick identification in the field.

-### Direcotory file tree
+### Directory file tree

 ```
 images